-The Universidad de Talca is one of 25 institutions of higher education that make up the Council of Presidents of Chilean Universities (CRUCH).
+The University of Talca is one of the 27 higher education institutions that make up the Chilean Council of University Presidents (CRUCH).

-Founded in 1981, following the merger of the former headquarters of the Universidad de Chile and of the Universidad Técnica del Estado (UTE) (State Technical University), it has become progressively one of the main national references of public, non profit higher education, being described by recent rankings and measurements as the best regional State University in Chile.
+Founded in 1981, after the merger of the former branches of the University of Chile and the Universidad Técnica del Estado (UTE), it has progressively become one of the main national references of public and non-profit higher education, being rated by recent rankings and measurements as the best state university of the Regions.

-The main campus, or Head Office, is located in the city of Talca, capital of the Maule Region.
-It now has four satellite campuses located in the cities of Talca, Curicó, Santa Cruz (in the county of Colchagua, O'Higgins Region), Santiago and Linares, which began its academic activities in March 2014.
+Its Headquarters is located in the city of Talca, capital of the Maule Region.
+Today it has five campuses located in the cities of Talca, Curicó, Santa Cruz (in the county of Colchagua, O'Higgins Region), Santiago and Linares, which began its academic activities in March 2014.

-The University organizes its activities around a Strategic Plan in force until 2015 that includes the macro trends of the environment, from which it takes advantage of the opportunities to achieve the corporate vision of "Being a University that is recognized as innovative, internationalized, of excellence, a reference within the educational system, relevant in its actions and socially and environmentally responsible".
+The University organizes its activities following a Strategic Plan defined until 2020 that includes the macro trends of the environment and, based on them, takes advantage of the opportunities to concretize the corporate vision of "Being recognized as a public, innovative, complex university of excellence; a reference in the higher education system and relevant in its development with the endevors of the Country and the Region".

-This Plan is structured on the basis of four strategic development focuses, which in turn guide a set of objectives and specific actions on undergraduate, postgraduate, specialties and continuing education training; growth of scientific research; innovation and technology transfer; strengthening community outreach and the generation of distinctive value through administrative management.
+This Plan is structured around four strategic development focuses, which in turn guide a set of objectives and specific actions around Undergraduate, Postgraduate, Specialty and Continuing Education training; academic excellence and complex university; efficient management of complexity; regional and national development; and skills and learning for the development of the strategy.

 Discover the University of Talca.